FadiaSaied/Move-it/README.md

 # Move-it
-I user bootstrap to design a simple website
+I used bootstrap to design a simple website